UK government auditor questions reliance on big contractors

 And it said transparency on profit made from government contracts was limited, with firms' tax affairs hard to understand, setting the agenda for a parliamentary grilling of some of the state's biggest suppliers next week.

-Two NAO reports on government contractors, based largely on information from Capita (CPI.L), G4S (GFS.L), Serco (SRP.L) and Atos (ATOS.PA), will form the basis of two Public Accounts Committee hearings later this month, one with representatives from the four firms, and another with government officials.
+Two NAO reports on government contractors, based largely on information from Capita, G4S, Serco and Atos, will form the basis of two Public Accounts Committee hearings later this month, one with representatives from the four firms, and another with government officials.

 "I asked the NAO to carry out this work after looking at case after case of contract failure ... in each case we found poor service; poor value for money; and government departments completely out of their depth," Margaret Hodge, the lawmaker who chairs the PAC said.
 "These reports together raise some big concerns".